-Love & Second Chances was founded in 2012 in hopes to better connect the public with the rescue community.
-Our rescue is based out of Northern California (San Ramon, CA) with a small division in Sacramento, CA. We are a foster based rescue with two rescue programs; a local rescue program and a international rescue program.
-Our foster homes are scattered all around the bay area and within our Sacramento division.
-Our team consist of compassionate individuals who believes rescuing doesn’t only save the animals but the people as well.
+Love & Second Chances was founded in 2012 in hopes of connecting the public to the rescue community.
+Our rescue is based out of Northern California with adoptions throughout the Bay Area, Los Angeles, Seattle, and Canada.
+We are a foster based rescue so don’t have a shelter or facility, our rescue has two rescue programs; a local program and an international program.
+Our team consist of compassionate individuals who believes rescue doesn’t only save the animals but the people as well.
 Our hope is to show that a little TLC can go a long way!
 Together we can make a difference, let’s start today!

 People always asked me how I got started with rescue and what made me decide to start a rescue group.
 Well the answer was simple, I started rescuing because I loved animals and I started a group because I met many amazing people along the way!
 I was born in Taiwan where dogs and most animals in general are not treated the same way that they are in the states.
 It was normal to see stray dogs emaciated or with missing paws and at the verge of death.
 Even though it was common it broke my heart every time I see them.
 At a young age we were told to never get close to the dogs and that they are dangerous and carried diseases.
 Regardless of what people said, I loved them anyways.